Scaling limit of soliton lengths in a multicolor box-ball system: Proof of Theorem

 \subsection{Stationarity and convergence of the circular exclusion process}

-We prove Lemma \ref{lem:circular_exclusion} in this subsection.
-We will assume the stationarity of the circular exclusion process as asserted in the following proposition, which will be proved at the end of this subsection.
+We prove Lemma \ref{lemma:circular_exclusion} in this subsection.
+We will assume the stationarity of the circular exclusion process as asserted in the following proposition, which will be proved at the end of this section.

 \begin{prop} Fix an integer $k\ge 1$ and let $\pi$ denote the distribution of the order statistics from $k$ i.i.d. uniform random variables on $[0,1]$.
 Then $\pi$ is a stationary distribution of the $k$-point circular exclusion process. \end{prop}